-Mixing a snare drum with parallel compression is a great technique if you’re working on a dense mix.
+Mixing the original drum tracks with parallel compression is a great technique if you’re working on a dense mix.

 Always automate your parallel channel in sections where the song sounds quieter then bring it back up when all sounds are playing to help the snare pop.

-To get additional control over your processed signal, add an EQ to sculpt the signal further to better fit the mix.
+To get additional control over your processed signal, you can also add an EQ to sculpt the signal further to better fit the mix.